IDU-CVLab/NST_for_Gen/README.md

 Please send me an email in csae of issues (kenan.morani@gmail.com).

 ##Citation
-* If you find this code or paper useful, you can cite our paper by:
+* If you find the work useful, please consider citing our paper:
 > TODO: Get citation info.

 ##Acknowledgements